-So often I hear the question: What is there to do in Orlando that isn’t Disney?
-Disney is so expensive!
-This question makes so much sense once you realize that a single day Disney ticket can easily cost over $100, and that’s just the price to get IN to the park!
+As an Orlando native, I often hear the question: What is there to do in Orlando that isn’t Disney?
+For many people, Disney isn’t affordable.
+This question makes so much sense once you realize that a single-day Disney ticket can easily cost over $100 per person, and that’s just the price to get into the park!
 Orlando is a tourist destination, and there is so much more to this city than a mouse.
 As an Orlando-based blogger, I feel the need to point out some of the other amazing vacation options.
 Here is my list of things to do in Orlando that aren’t Disney World.

 Make sure that you check out the Complete Florida Vacation Packing List to be sure that you don’t forget anything for your trip!

 For those of you that want a break from the kid-related adventures, Orlando has something to offer you as well.
 Most people think of only Disney-related shopping when they think of Orlando.
 However, there are things to do in Orlando that aren’t Disney shops as well!
 Orlando has both the Prime and Premium Outlet Malls as well as the Mall of Millenia.
 All three of these amazing shopping centers are located close to Disney and Universal.

 In the Prime and Premium Outlets (really they are the same thing with two different names) you will find everything from a Kate Spade Outlet to a Nike Outlet and everything in between.
 The whole family will be able to find a shop to enjoy here.
 Beware though: Traffic at the Prime and Premiere Outlets can be intense.
 Plan extra time to find parking or take an Uber there.